nilanto07-px/kubevirt-benchmark/README.md

 ### Software Requirements
 - OpenShift Container Platform 4.x with OpenShift Virtualization
-- Portworx Enterprise 2.x or later
+- Portworx Enterprise 2.x or later and PX-CSI installed
 - Python 3.6 or later
 - Go 1.21 or later (for building virtbench CLI)
 - kubectl CLI configured with cluster access